parallella/parallella-examples/mandelbrot/README.md

 Host side:

-* Controlling and synchronizing 16x eCores to parallelizing the calculation.
+* Controlling and synchronizing 16x eCores to parallelize the calculation.
 * Detecting the physical address of the frame buffer and telling it to the eCores.

 Device(Epiphany) side: